ViacheslavK/youtube-dashboards/frontend/ROADMAP.md

 ## 🎯 Current Sprint Focus

-### This Sprint: Phase 2 - Main Dashboard (Week 1-2)
+### This Sprint: Phase 2 - Main Dashboard ✅ COMPLETED

 **Goal:** Create a fully functional Tweetdeck-style dashboard where users can view, watch, and manage videos from all their YouTube channels.

 **Key Deliverables:**
-1. Video cards with thumbnails, metadata, and actions
+1. ✅ Video cards with thumbnails, metadata, and actions
-2. Horizontal scrolling column layout
+2. ✅ Horizontal scrolling column layout
-3. Mark as watched / Open video functionality
+3. ✅ Mark as watched / Open video functionality with enhanced error handling
-4. Auto-refresh system
+4. ✅ Auto-refresh system with timestamps and indicators
-5. Responsive design for all screen sizes
+5. ✅ Responsive design for all screen sizes (85vw width, 95vh height)
+6. ✅ **Comprehensive keyboard shortcuts (Space, Enter, Ctrl+R, etc.)**
+7. ✅ **Robust error handling for all operations**

 **Success Criteria:**
-- [ ] Users can see videos from all channels in columns
+- [x] Users can see videos from all channels in columns
-- [ ] Videos can be marked as watched with visual feedback
+- [x] Videos can be marked as watched with visual feedback
-- [ ] Videos open with correct authuser index
+- [x] Videos open with correct authuser index
-- [ ] Interface works on mobile, tablet, and desktop
+- [x] Interface works on mobile, tablet, and desktop
-- [ ] Auto-refresh updates data without user intervention
+- [x] Auto-refresh updates data without user intervention
+- [x] **Keyboard navigation works perfectly**
+- [x] **No console errors or crashes**
+- [x] **Admin panel fully functional**

 ---